This post may contain affiliate links. See our disclosure policy for details.

 To help new homeschoolers, I’ve created a series of questions you should answer to help clarify what’s most important to your schedule.
 I’ve also included a few sample schedules so you can see how real homeschoolers are getting things done!

-So grab a piece of paper (or print out this handy, customizable daily homeschool schedule planner!) and let’s get started.
+So grab a piece of paper and let’s get started!

 Questions to Ask Yourself Before Creating your Daily Homeschool Schedule

 This question ensures you don’t forget about other important things in your quest for daily homeschool schedule perfection.
 Family meal times, sleep time, and chores will probably be universal for every family.
 Your family might have additional boundaries of regular medical appointments or therapies, after school activities, or part-time jobs, too.

 If your students are younger and require a lot of hand-holding or direct instruction, consider YOUR other responsibilities, too.
 Do you have a part-time job, or other young children to care for?
 Scratch times based on those schedules, too, so you can be fully available (as much as possible) to teach.

 Looking at your whole week as one unit, block out times that are off-limits for homeschooling.
 Protect those times so schooling at home doesn’t also become “schooling literally all the time.”